Black Legion (political movement): Recruitment

-The Black Legion's tactics were "to lure potential recruits to a meeting—kidnap them, if necessary—then threaten them if they didn’t join and [make them] swear they’d never tell anybody."
+The Black Legion's tactics were "to lure potential recruits to a meeting—kidnap them, if necessary—then threaten them if they didn't join and [make them] swear they’d never tell anybody."
 They would also beat up members if they threatened to quit.
 The Legion wanted sports figures as members.
 It was looking into recruiting Mickey Cochrane, player-manager for the Detroit Tigers.
 He had a nervous breakdown in 1936 and removed himself from the team over Black Legion suspicions.
 One of these Legion members, Dayton Dean, broke their code and told the authorities of Black Legion's illegal activities.
 Dayton Dean participated in two of the murders that the Black Legion committed.

 Murder of Charles Poole

 On May 12, 1936, Charles A. Poole, a federal organizer for the Works Progress Administration, was kidnapped from his home by a gang of Black Legion members.
-They claimed that Poole, a French Catholic married to a Protestant woman, beat his wife, and that they intended to punish him for it.
+They claimed that Poole, a French Catholic married to a Protestant woman, beat his wife, and that they intended to punish him for this.
 He was shot and killed that night by Dayton Dean.

 Wayne County Prosecutor Duncan McRae, who had been reported by the Detroit Times as a member of the Black Legion, worked to restore his public reputation and vowed to bring the killers of Poole to justice.
-Authorities arrested and prosecuted a gang of twelve men affiliated with the Legion.
-Dayton Dean pleaded guilty and testified against numerous other members; ten others were convicted of the murder, nine by a jury and one in a bench trial.
+Authorities arrested and prosecuted a gang of twelve Legionnaires.
+Dayton Dean pleaded guilty and testified against numerous other members; ten others were convicted of first degree murder or second degree murder, nine by a jury and one in a bench trial.
 One man was acquitted.

-Dean and the others convicted were all sentenced to life in prison.
+Individual defendants, verdicts, and sentences in Charles Poole murder case

 Dean provided considerable testimony to authorities about other activities of the Black Legion.
 Prejudiced primarily against Catholics, particularly Italian and Slavic immigrants, he and his collaborators had never learned that Becky Poole had a great-grandmother who was African American.

+Dayton Dean died in prison on January 18, 1960, at the age of 59.
+In June 1960, Urban Lipps, another man convicted in the case, had his sentence commuted to 71 years by Governor G. Mennen Williams.
+Lipps, who was determined to have had the least involvement in the murder, was the first convict to be recommended for clemency.
+At the time of his release, Lowell Rushing, Paul Edwards, Edgar Baldwin, Ervin Lee, John Bannerman, Harvey Davis, and Charles Rouse were still in prison.
+Harvey Davis died in the prison in the 1960s.
+In 1966, Ervin Lee, now 60, had his sentence commuted by Governor George W. Romney.
+The commutations were granted with the recommendations of the Michigan Parole Board.